AthinaSpanou/User-Rating-Classification-using-NLP/README.md

-# User-Rating-Classification-using-NLP & Creation of a Recommendation Engine
+# User Rating Classification using NLP & Creation of a Recommendation Engine

 The aim of this project is to Classify the Rating Stars of Restaurant Reviews from users utilising the Yelp Dataset.